 We are committed to being a dementia friendly organisation.
-We are please to have our efforts recognised by the Kent Working to Becoming a Dementia Friendly Organisation, run by Dementia Friendly Kent.
+We are pleased to have our efforts recognised as a Working to Becoming a Dementia Friendly Organisation, by the Kent Dementia Friendly Communities Team.

 We encourage all our staff to be a Dementia Friend by attending an information session.

 We have made some changes to our main reception following advice from the local Phoenix Group to be more dementia friendly to those visiting and using our services.

 Our sheltered schemes are going through a programme of refurbishment and the new designs ensure they are dementia friendly.

 We are members of the Dementia Action Alliance for Canterbury and Ashford.
 Through this we look to see how we can work with other organisations to make communities more dementia friendly, including awareness raising and promoting dementia friendly activities.